South Island School is part of the English Schools Foundation of 22 Schools in Hong Kong that operates within the ESF government ordinance.

-I encourage parents and students to contact myself or other Councillors.
-ESF has excellent traditions of welcoming fresh ideas and faces.
+Robert encourages parents and students to contact himself or other Councillors.
+He says ESF has excellent traditions of welcoming fresh ideas and faces.

-My own schooling was in Kuwait and England before home to Scotland for university.
-I have lived in wonderful Hong Kong for nearly three decades.
+Robert’s own schooling was in Kuwait and England before home to Scotland for university.
+He has lived in wonderful Hong Kong for nearly three decades.